 - During and following the student's presentation, TAC members are expected to participate actively and to provide constructive advice and suggestions on the thesis research.
 Following this, the committee and the supervisor meet for a few minutes in the absence of the student.
-The TAC chair then drafts the TAC Report in consultation with the other members.
-TAC Reports need to be reasonably detailed, paying particular attention to problem areas.
+The TAC chair will draft an email to the Coordinator in consultation with the other members.
+These reports can be reasonably detailed, paying particular attention to problem areas.
 These reports are the primary source of information to the CAS for monitoring the academic progress of individual students.

-- After the TAC meeting, the chair meets alone with the student to discuss the TAC Report and the recommendations.
-They also discuss issues related to professional development, research progress, and any problems that the student is unable to discuss with their adviser.
+- After the TAC meeting, the student's advisor should discuss the recommendations of the committee with the student.
+They also discuss issues related to professional development, research progress, and any problems that the student has encountered.

 It is desirable that the student complete the thesis and other degree requirements by the end of five years.
 Information on due dates for degree applications and submission of theses may be obtained from the appropiate GSAS websites.
-The final manuscript should conform to the requirements described in the booklet, The Form of the Doctoral Thesis.
+The final manuscript should conform to the requirements described at this GSAS site: A Guide to Preparing and Submitting Your Dissertation.

 Before the defense, the student is required to give a Public Lecture on the thesis topic.
 This lecture is considered to be part of the examination process.